Nuclear Fuel Supply

 Abundant Supplies of Uranium

 Uranium is one of the world’s most abundant metals and can provide fuel for the world’s commercial nuclear plants for generations to come.
-Higher uranium prices have prompted a re-examination of existing deposits and exploration for new ones.

 The Organization for Economic Cooperation and Development (OECD) and the International Atomic Energy Agency (IAEA) in 2010 jointly produced a report on uranium resources: "Uranium 2009: Resources, Production and Demand."
 It says that uranium resources are adequate to meet nuclear energy needs for at least the next 100 years at present consumption levels.
 More efficient fast reactors could extend that period to more than 2,500 years.